nancologist/ReactNative/README.md

 ## 12.22 Converting Picked Locations to Human-Readable Addresses

+You can use Geocoding API from Google to make a location (lang & lat) human readable!
+___

 ## 12.23 Passing Entered Data to the "AllPlaces" Screen

 ## 12.24 Outputting a List Of Places